sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Figure 5: Creating a new CSV file in VS Code*

-We will then open this file and populate it with the following:
+We will open this file and populate it with the following:

 ##### **Code**
 ```CSV